AROUND AFRICA: The Hunt for Kony, First Woman AU Chief, Big China Loans (UPDATE)

 Mali has been plunged into chaos since a March 21 military coup ousted the democratically elected president.
 At the same time, Tuareg fighters who had been waging an independence revolt in the northern deserts have swept over the northern half of the country, seizing control of the legendary caravan city and Islamic learning center, Timbuktu.

 Entry filed under: Africa, Counter Insurgency, Counter Terrorism, International Crime, National Security and Defense, Skills and Training.
-Tags: Africa, African Union, China, China in Africa, counter terrorism, Defense, ECOWAS, Mali coup, South Africa, Special Operations.
+Tags: Africa, African Union, China, China in Africa, counter terrorism, ECOWAS, Mali coup, South Africa, Special Operations, Topics.